Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

     kubectl apply -f nginxexternal.yaml
     ```

-1. In the Bash session within the Cloud Shell pane, review the output of the command you run in the previous task to verify that the deployment and the corresponding service have been created.
+1. Review the output of the command you run in the previous task to verify that the deployment and the corresponding service have been created.
+The resulting output will be displayed like this

-    ```
+    `
     deployment.apps/nginxexternal created
     service/nginxexternal created
-    ```
+    `

 ### Task 6: Verify you can access an external AKS-hosted service